 Probable tidal flat deposits of unknown age (Albian?), which were deposited in a marginal marine setting, represent the oldest sequence recovered at Site 1259.
-They are unconformably overlain by a black shale sequence that dates from late Cenomanian to Santonian, but most of it is Turonian, with thinner Cenomanian, Coniacian, and Santonian intervals.
+They are unconformably overlain by a black shale sequence that dates from upper late Cenomanian to Santonian, but most of it is Turonian-Turonian, with thinner Cenomanian, Coniacian-Coniacian, and Santonian intervals.
 Occasional clayey bentonite layers indicate the proximity of volcanoes.
-Calcareous nannofossils of the genus Ephrolitus form very dark TOC-rich shales at the base of the succession point to marginal marine environments.
-The laminated, coarse-grained foraminiferal limestones in the succession may be related to winnowing, grain flows, or reflect changes in carbonate productivity.
+Calcareous nannofossils of the genus Ephrolitus from form very dark TOC-rich shales at the base of the succession point to marginal marine environments.
+The laminated, coarse-grained, grained foraminiferal limestones in the succession may be related to winnowing, grain flows, or reflect changes in carbonate productivity.
 Continuous deepening characterizes the remaining Upper Cretaceous succession.
-During OAE 2, high TOC values and very distinct laminations indicate bottom water anoxia.
+During the OAE OAE 2, high TOC values, TOC values and very distinct laminations indicate bottom bottom water anoxia.
 The top of the black shale interval is represented by a condensed interval covering the Santonian and lower Campanian.
-At present, it is unclear whether the observed mass flow deposits in the upper Turonian and Coniacian are part of the tectonic movements related to the opening of the equatorial Atlantic gateway.
+At present, it is unclear whether the observed mass-mass flow deposits in the upper Turonian and Coniacian are part of the tectonic movements related to the opening of the Equatorial equatorial Atlantic Gatewaygateway.

-Oxic conditions were established by the late Campanian, when sedimentation on Demerara Rise changed from hemipelagic to pelagic.
-The abundance of radiolarians in the Campanian, however, indicates increased surface water productivity.
+Oxic conditions were established by the upper Campanian-late Campanian, when sedimentation on Demerara Rise changed from hemipelagic to pelagic.
+The abundance of radiolarians in the Campanian; however, indicates increased surface surface water productivity.
 The cyclic pattern of trace fossil abundance suggests reduction in bottom water oxygenation recurs.

-Maastrichtian- to Oligocene-age sediments at Site 1259 consist of pelagic deep marine nannofossil chalks and oozes.
-Sedimentation rates varied from 4.5 m/m.y. in the Maastrichtian-late Paleocene, 12 m/ m.y. in the late Paleocene-late Eocene, and ~13 m/m.y. in the early Miocene.
-The succession is interrupted by a few hiatuses-a lower Paleocene hiatus covering ~1 m.y., an ~3-m.y. hiatus at the middle/upper Eocene boundary, and a upper Oligocene interval of hiatuses and condensed intervals representing ~3 m.y.
+Maastrichtian Maastrichtian to Oligocene aged Oligocene-age sediments at Site 1259 consist of pelagic deep marine nannofossil chalks and oozes.
+Sedimentation rates varied from 4.5 m/m.y. in the Maastrichtian through the Maastrichtian-late Paleocene, 12 m/m.y. in the late Paleocene to Paleocene-late Eocene, and ~13 m/m.y. in the early Miocene.
+The succession is interrupted by a few hiatuses (1) anearly hiatuses-a lower Paleocene hiatus covering ~1 m.y., (2) an ~3-3-m.y. hiatus at the middle/late-upper Eocene boundary, and (4)-and a late-upper Oligocene interval of hiatuses and condensed intervals of representing ~3 m.y.
 These hiatuses may reflect periods of slow deposition and/or erosion.

-Site 1260 is located at a water depth of 2549 mbsl on the gently dipping (~1°) northwest-facing slope of Demerara Rise, ~380 km north of Suriname.
-The site is located on a ridge of Paleogene sediments subcropping near the seafloor.
-Site 1260 is at an intermediate depth of the intended paleoceanographic depth transect across Demerara Rise.
-The major objectives were the following:
+Site 1260 is located in-at a water depth of 2549 mbsl on the gently dipping $(\sim 1^{(+)}, \circ)$ northwest-facing slope of Demerara Rise (DR)Rise, about ~380 km north of Suriname.
+The site is located on a ridge of Paleogene sediments sub-cropping-subcropping near the seafloor.
+Site 1260 is at an intermediate depth of the intended paleoceanographic depth transect across DRDemerara Rise.
+The major objectives are to:

-- 1. Core and log a Paleogene-Albian section to evaluate paleoceanographic and paleoclimatic changes, with emphasis on major and abrupt events during this interval that include the E/O boundary, the P/E boundary and the Cretaceous OAE. - 2.
-Reconstruct the history of the opening of the equatorial Atlantic gateway by obtaining benthic proxy data.
-These data will help to understand changes in bottom water circulation over Demerara Rise during the gradual opening of the seaway. - 3.
-Recover continuous and expanded sediment records of the Paleogene and Cretaceous to reconstruct short- and long-term changes in greenhouse forcing.
+- Core and log a Paleogene to Paleogene-Albian section to evaluate paleoceanographic and paleoclimatic changes changes, with emphasis on major and abrupt events during this interval that include the Eocene E/Oligocene O boundary, the Paleocene/Eocene (P/E) E boundary and the Cretaceous Oceanic Anoxic Events (OAE). - 2.
+Reconstruct the history of the opening of the Equatorial equatorial Atlantic Gateway gateway by obtaining benthic proxy data.
+These data will help to understand changes in bottom water circulation over the DR-Demerara Rise during the gradual opening of the seaway. - 3.
+Recover continuous and expanded sediment records of the Paleogene and Cretaceous to reconstruct short- and long-long-term changes in greenhouse forcing.